-Fig 4.1-3 Example Of Contents Of An Action Maintain Asthma Control Pla n To Your Regular Treatment: 1.
+Fig 4.1-3 Example Of Contents Of An Action Plan To Maintain Asthma Control Your Regular Treatment: 1.
 Each day take 2.
 Before exercise, take WHEN TO INCREASE TREATMENT Assess your level of Asthma Control In the past week have you had: Daytime asthma symptoms more than 2 times ?
 No Yes Activity or exercise limited by asthma?
 No Yes Waking at night because of asthma?
 No Yes The need to use your [rescue medication] more than 2 times?
-No Yes If you are monitoring peak flow, peak flow less than?
-Yes If you answered YES to three or more of these questions, you r asthi na is uncontrolled and you may need to step up your treatment. uoun na io STEP-UP your treatment as follows and assess improvement of [Write in next treatment Maintain this treatment for days [specify num nt step WHEN TO CALL THE DOCTOR/CLINIC. ى 1 Call your doctor/clinic: [provide phone num bers] 5 If you don t respond in days [specify number] Q [optional lines for additional Instr uction EMERGENCY/SEVERE LOSS OF CONTROL - ✓ If you have severe shortness of breath, and can only speak in sho ort ser tences. ✓ If you are having a severe attack of asthma and are frightene , ✓ If you need your reliever medication more than every 4 hours improving. are not 1.
-Take 2 to 4 puffs [reliever medication] 2.
-Takemg of [oral glucocorticosteroid] 3.
-Seek medical help: Go to; Address; Phone: Continue to use your [reliever medication] until y to get medical help. ou ar e able
+No Yes If you are monitoring peak flow, peak flow less than ?
+No Yes If you answered YES to three or more of these questions, your asthma is uncontrolled and you may need to step up your treatment.
+HOW TO INCREASE TREATMENT STEP-UP your treatment as follows and assess improvement every day: [Write in next treatment step here] Maintain this treatment for days [specify number] WHEN TO CALL THE DOCTOR/CLINIC. [provide phone numbers] Call vour doctor/clinic: If you don't respond in days [specify number] [optional lines for additional instruction] EMERGENCY/SEVERE LOSS OF CONTROL ✓ If you have severe shortness of breath, and can only speak in short sentences, ✓ If you are having a severe attack of asthma and are frightened, ✓ If you need your reliever medication more than every 4 hours and are not improving.
+1. Take 2 to 4 puffs [reliever medication] [oral glucocorticosteroid] 2.
+Take mg of ; Address 3.
+Seek medical help: Go to Phone: [reliever medication] until you are able 4.
+Continue to use your to get medical help.